Best Hiking Fanny Packs, Waist Packs, and Lumbar Packs of 2024

 In the 3 L, we can fit a large phone, small water bottle, rain jacket, sunscreen and lip balm, sunglasses, snacks, electrolytes, wallet, keys, headlamp, and wind shirt, lighter, small knife, map, and a few first aid items.
 This covers all the Ten Essentials.

 Some reviewers noted a lack of durability of the Bataan, mostly when it came to the decal design peeling off or colors fading.
-There are similar Cotopaxi hip packs that might also be worth checking out.
+We haven't had issues in several years of wearing the same fanny pack, but given that the fabric is upcycled, it's possible that every pack has different durability.

 Waterfly Slim Fanny Pack